Empower Your Practice

 • Choose Your Method.
 Decide on the best channels for your patients.
 This could be post-appointment email surveys, SMS links, or even dedicated tablets in your waiting area for real-time feedback.

 • Create a Closed Loop.
-Don't just collect feedback; act on it.
 Establish a clear protocol for reviewing comments, and ensure a member of your team follows up with patients who report negative experiences.
 This turns a poor experience into an opportunity to recover trust.

 • Share Insights with Your Team.
 Regularly share aggregated, anonymised feedback with your staff.
 Celebrating positive comments and constructively discussing areas for improvement fosters a culture of continuous enhancement.

 • Response Rate.
-What percentage of patients are completing your surveys?
-A low response rate might indicate the survey is too long or the delivery method is ineffective.
+Track what percentage of patients are completing your surveys.
+A low response rate may indicate the survey is too long or the delivery method is not reaching patients effectively.

 • Net Promoter Score (NPS).
-Track your NPS over time to get a high-level view of patient loyalty.
-Are you creating more "promoters" than "detractors"?
+Monitor your NPS over time to get a high-level view of patient loyalty and identify whether you are creating more promoters than detractors.

 Incentive programmes and gamification apply principles of reward and game mechanics to healthcare, motivating patients to actively participate in their own wellness.
 This strategy transforms routine health tasks like attending appointments, adhering to medication schedules, or achieving fitness goals into engaging and rewarding challenges.
 By offering tangible rewards or creating friendly competition, you can significantly boost patient motivation and drive positive health outcomes.